 Capone spent about eight years behind bars, notably at Alcatraz upon its opening in 1934.
 As the neurosyphilis plagued his intellectual abilities, he increasingly failed to follow orders.

 So Capone’s wife Mae pushed to have him released.
 After all, the man had started to dress up in a winter coat and gloves inside his heated jail cell.
 In February 1938, he was formally diagnosed with syphilis of the brain.
+This is what ultimately explains how Al Capone died.

 Capone was released on Nov.
 16, 1939, on the grounds of “good behavior” and his medical condition.
 He spent the remainder of his days in Florida, where his physical and mental health deteriorated even further.
+The last days before Al Capone’s death had officially begun.

 How Did Al Capone Die?